Hyacinth Graf Strachwitz: World War I

 At the outbreak of World War I Strachwitz was mobilized.
 His regiment was subordinated to the Guards Cavalry Division and scheduled for deployment in the west.

-His unit arrived at their position near the Belgian border.
-Strachwitz and his platoon volunteered for a mounted, long-distance reconnaissance patrol, which would penetrate far behind enemy lines.
+When his unit arrived at their position near the Belgian border Strachwitz and his platoon volunteered for a mounted, long-distance reconnaissance patrol, which would penetrate far behind enemy lines.
 His orders were to gather intelligence on enemy rail and communications connections and potentially disturb them, as well as report on the war preparations being made by the enemy.
 If the situation allowed, he was to destroy railway and telephone connections and to derail trains, causing as much havoc as possible.

 His patrol ran into many obstacles and they were constantly on the verge of being detected by either British or French forces.
 Their objective was the Paris–Limoges–Bordeaux train track.
 Strachwitz dispatched a messenger, who broke through to the German lines and delivered the intelligence they had gathered.
 The patrol blew up the signal box at the Fontainebleau railway station, and tried to force their way through to presumed German troops at the Marne near Châlons.
-However the French forces were too strong and they were unable to get through.
+However the French forces were too strong and the patrol was unable to get through.

 After six weeks behind enemy lines their rations were depleted and they had to live by stealing or begging.
 Strachwitz then intended to head for Switzerland, hoping that the French-Swiss border was not as heavily protected.
 After a brief skirmish with French forces, one of Strachwitz's men was seriously wounded, which forced them to seek medical attention.
 During many weeks of outdoor living their uniforms had deteriorated, so Strachwitz took that opportunity to buy new clothes for his men.
 Their progress was slowed by a wounded comrade, and they were caught in civilian clothes by French forces.